publishpress/PublishPress-Blocks/src/readme.txt

   * Add: Allow custom text/HTML after post title and before Read more to Recent Posts block
   * Add: Slider view styles support to Recent Posts block
   * Add: More options for the order of posts to Recent Posts block: by author, modified date, ID and random
-  * Add: Newspaper view to Recent Posts block
+  * Add: Newspaper view with multiple layouts support to Recent Posts block
+  * Add: Load Recent Posts CSS in frontend only when using Recent Posts blocks
   * Add: Author filter to Recent Posts block
   * Add: PublishPress Author support through author filter to Recent Posts block
   * Fix: Duplicated ID when duplicating Search Bar block